1. Media Artifact

 Additionally, my persona was built off one of my best friends in high school.
 My high school was open to all districts and even though it was based in Troy, many of my peers would come from the city.
 Transportation was a major issue for them, as there was no public transit available from Detroit to Troy.
 They would be spending over an hour just to reach school and it impacted what clubs they could do after school, limiting the number of opportunities that were available to them.
 Seeing their struggles made me question why such a large metropolitan area such as Detroit did not have a functioning system in place when many cities with lower population had so.

 How has your service activity influenced your thinking about this proposal?

 For my service activity, I volunteered at Books for a Benefit.
 Reading has always been a passion of mine and I've always love to share it with others.
 On Sundays, we would volunteer at the Glacier Hills Senior Community Living Center and read to the various seniors.
-Visiting a retirement home was very saddening, as these seniors were subject to the same daily routine and didn't seem to have much going on.
+Visiting a retirement home gave me a grim reality of their lives, as these seniors were subject to the same daily routine and didn't seem to have much going on.
 While conversing with some of the seniors that I was reading to, I found out that some of them choose to come to Glacier Hills after they were physically unable to drive.
-Completing daily activities was too much of a challenge and the fact that they couldn't be dependent on the public transportation system meant that they no longer had the ability to take care of themselves without being able to drive.
-My service activity presented to me how important having a car is in Michigan.
+Completing daily activities was too much of a challenge and the fact that they couldn't depend on the public transportation system meant that they no longer had the ability to take care of themselves without being able to drive.
+My service activity presented to me how important having access to adequate public transportation is in Michigan.
 For those who don't have a car, completing even the most basic tasks become a challenge.

 Talk directly with at least 3 real live people who have special knowledge about this topic or the impact your proposal would have, and summarize their comments.
 These may include people appearing in your media artifact (video, podcast, etc.).